 Of particular concern, is the multi-faceted exposure firefighters have to toxins directly from firefighting foams, from the gear they wear.
 Ironically, the most dangerous thing about an occupation that involves running into a fire isn't the flames, but the exposure to synthetic chemicals such as PFOS and PFOA used in firefighting foams.
 Firefighters who reported that they were exposed on the job, usually performed inspections to minimize fire dangers, responded to hazardous materials spills and assisted civilian fire departments when needed.

 All branches of our armed forces have been using AFFF fire suppressant foam that contains the hazardous chemicals PFOS and PFOA since the early '70s.

-In many military installations, the drinkable water was found to contain in excess of 800.000 parts per trillion of PFOS and PFOA out of EPA's health advisory level of just 70 ppt.
-As a result, thousands of military personnel and their families are suffering from serious illnesses because of exposure to PFOA and PFOS chemicals used for decades in the firefighting foam.
+Thousands of military personnel and their families are suffering from serious illnesses because of exposure to PFOA and PFOS chemicals used for decades in the firefighting foam.

 Sometimes, men with testicular cancer have no symptoms of the disease.
 When one or more of the following symptoms occur, consult your doctor right away.

 Prospects for successful treatment are good if the disease is diagnosed early, but the effectiveness of treatment diminishes in the event of a testicular cancer misdiagnosis.
 In the majority of cases, patients will present with concern for a lump or enlargement in either testicle.
 The lump is painless in at least 90% of patients, and misdiagnosis is very common, as there are other conditions that can present as a lump or swelling in one testicle, such as: